Eyiza/airtable_api/README.md

 RECIPIENTS=example@gmail.com,example2@gmail.com
 ```

-Google has a two-factor authentication (2FA) feature, which requires you to use an application-specific password to access your account when using a third-party application like Flask to send emails through Gmail.
-Therefore, you'll need to generate an application-specific password and use that password in your Flask app instead of your regular Gmail password.<br>
+Google has a two-factor authentication (2FA) feature, which requires you to use an application-specific password to access your account when using a third-party application like Node to send emails through Gmail.
+Therefore, you'll need to generate an application-specific password and use that password in your Node app instead of your regular Gmail password.<br>
 Here are the steps to generate an application-specific password:
 - Go to your Google account's security page at [myaccount.google.com/security](https://myaccount.google.com/security).
 - 2-step verification must be turned on for your gmail account.
 - Scroll down to the "Signing in to Google" section and click on "App passwords".
 - Select "Mail" and "Other (custom name)" as the app and device, respectively.
 - Enter a name for the custom app password (e.g. "Airtable CronJob password") and click on "Generate".
 - Google will generate a new password for you.
-Copy this password and use it in your Flask app's email configuration (MAIL_PASSWORD) instead of your regular Gmail password.
+Copy this password and use it in your Node app's email configuration (EMAILPASS) instead of your regular Gmail password.

 ## Error Handling